alice-dub/VN-Power-Scenario/README.md

 TODO:

-Expand the time horizon to two generations of coal power plants, about 80 years
+Expand the time horizon to two generations of coal power plants, about 80 years /home/haduong/model-play/data_OpenEI.py:207: FutureWarning: The pandas.stats.ols module is deprecated and will be removed in a future version.
+We refer to external packages like statsmodels, see some examples here: http://www.statsmodels.org/stable/regression.html

 Compute average age of early scrapping in CCS scenario